gopro/facets-overview-spark/README.md

    * Part 4: Pass the probuf structure to HTML Display

-   Let's dive a bit mroe details on each part.
+   Let's dive a bit more details on each part.

    * Part 1: Generate Spark Data Frames